rkimera94/data-migration-script/README.md

 At the file directory
 Command: psql -U dbuser -d dbname -f database-script.sql

-In the src folder , open the data_migration_script jupert notebook.
+In the src folder , open the data_migration_script jupyter notebook.